Falklian/cloudflare-ddns/README.md

   - Aliases
     - `ip`
 - `update`: Updates DNS "A" records with your current IP address
+  - Flags
+    - `--api-key`: Cloudflare Global API key.
+Must be used with `--email`
+    - `--email`: Cloudflare account email address.
+Must be used with `--api-key`
+    - `--token`: Cloudflare API token with `Zone:DNS:Edit` permissions.
+Can be used in place of `--api-key` and `--email`
+    - `--zone`: comma-seperated list of Cloudflare zone IDs
 - Global flags
   - `--config`: Path to config file (default: `~/.cloudflare-ddns/config.yaml`)
   - `--cron`: Disables colored output (default: `false`)

-Binaries exist for Windows, Linux, and macOS (arm64 and amd64 builds) and can be found in the Releases section.
+Binaries exist for Windows, Linux, and macOS and can be found in the Releases section.
 Download the appropriate build for your operating system and save it to a directory that makes sense for your setup (e.g. `/usr/local/bin`).
 You can also run `go install github.com/Falklian/cloudflare-ddns@latest` to install the latest version of the tool to your `$GOPATH/bin` directory

 Before using the utility, you will want to create a config file with the command `cloudflare-ddns configure`.
 Both global Cloudflare API key/email addresss, or a scoped API token with `Zone:DNS:Edit` permissions will work for configuration

+As an alternative to creating a config file, you can pass the `--api-key`, `--email`, and `--zone` flags to the `update` command.
+If you are using a scoped API token, you can pass the `--token` flag instead of `--api-key` and `--email`

 To update DNS automatically, use the `update` command.
 This would best be set up with a cronjob: